Tacticity

 Tacticity (from τακτικός, "relating to arrangement or order") is the relative stereochemistry of adjacent chiral centers within a macromolecule.
 The practical significance of tacticity rests on the effects on the physical properties of the polymer.
 The regularity of the macromolecular structure influences the degree to which it has rigid, crystalline long range order or flexible, amorphous long range disorder.
-Precise knowledge of tacticity of a polymer also helps understanding at what temperature a polymer melts, how soluble it is in a solvent and its mechanical properties.
+Precise knowledge of tacticity of a polymer also helps understanding at what temperature a polymer melts, how soluble it is in a solvent, as well as its mechanical properties.